ZQuestClassic/ZQuestClassic/scripts/git_hooks/README.md

 Pretty much https://www.conventionalcommits.org/en/v1.0.0/ - except no notion of BREAKING CHANGE (that is for libraries).
 An example of these commits are:

 ```
-fix(zc): fix the thing in the player
+fix(zc): the thing in the player now does not crash
-fix: fix the thing across multiple components
+fix: enemies being un-killable
-feat(zq): added cool new combo wizard
+feat(zq): cool new combo wizard for doors
 ```

 The idea is that all commit messages should begin first by specifying a type - `feat:` for new features, `fix:` for bug fixes.
 We can use anything here, but I've started us with: `feat, fix, docs, build, chore, refactor, test, ci, misc`.
 When adding a new feature that the end user will care about, the commit type should be `feat`.
 If it is just a code clean up, it'd be `refactor`.